-Combined with the gas blowdown project (which was reclassified as reserves at YE2023) is the commencement of Miscible Gas Injection (MGI) project.
-This is planned with one well in 2026, two wells in 2029 and one well commencing production in 2033.
-The miscible gas injection in Upper A, Lower A and EF are simulated to create a reasonable incremental recovery of circa 40 MMstb.
-This project is dependent upon D reservoir gas blowdown to provide the gas for miscible injection.
-The project is also contingent on the results of a pilot well, expected by 2026.
-The cost forecasts associated with this project are \$110 million for drilling and completion and \$120 million for the facilities.
+Combined with the gas blowdown project (which was reclassified as reserves at YE2023) is the commencement of the Miscible Gas Injection (MGI) project.
+A pilot well is scheduled for Q4 2027 with three further wells to be drilled in the second half of 2029.
+Gas injection is forecast to commence in Q1 2028 via the pilot well.
+The miscible gas injection in Upper A, Lower A and EF are simulated to create a reasonable incremental recovery of circa 33.4 MMstb.
+This project depends upon D reservoir gas blowdown to provide the gas for miscible injection, and the results of the initial pilot well.
+The cost forecasts associated with this project are \$123 million for drilling and completion and \$120 million for the facilities.